ghyhm/hitrate-report/README.md

 ## Cucumber for BDD
 Cucumber is setup for BDD.

+Features are defined in src/test/resources.

+Run below command to executer the features.

 <code>gradle cucumber</code>

+Note:

+1. Actual implemention on test step is not done yet.
+We need to first set up a test database which will run the same database migration scripts.
+The test database will be setup before tests start and will be torn down after running the tests.

+2. Since exclusion list is from an external API, we need to mock the exclusion list API when running the test.

 ## Integration with Circle CI
 The project is integrated with Circle CI.
 Any check-in to github will run circle ci automatically.